 However, when you pass stool you feel some irritation.

-Moreover, you see a tissue bulging outside the anal opening.
+Moreover, you see a skin tag or hemorrhoid tissue bulging outside the anal opening.
 This causes pain and irritation when passing stool.

-These prolapsed and protruding hemorrhoids are pink bumps that are pinkier than the skin around and they go back inside unless if required to be pushed back.
+These protruding and prolapsed hemorrhoids are pink or bright red bumps that are pinkier than the skin around and they go back inside unless if required to be pushed back.

 Symptoms of External Hemorrhoids

 External hemorrhoids are present around the anus so they cause itching, pain and irritation in the anal region.